 The project follows previous UN projects in support of the Afghan electoral process, most notably the Enhancing Legal and Electoral Capacity for Tomorrow (ELECT) projects, from 2006-2011 (ELECT I) and 2012-2015 (ELECT II), and the UNDP Project Initiation Plan July 2015 – October 2017.

 In comparison to earlier electoral assistance projects, UNESP has a much smaller footprint, both technically and financially: a small team of international advisors support the work of Afghanistan’s electoral management bodies.
 The UNESP is implemented by 111 staff comprising 43 international advisors and specialists and 68 national staff.

 Although most of the operational electoral budget is still covered by the international donor community, the Government of Afghanistan now takes part in financial commitment to both electoral institutions and the implementation of elections by covering staff salaries and operational expenses.

-What we have accomplished so far? (as of July 2018)
+What has been accomplished so far? (as of 31 July 2019)